HunterGhost27/Stats-Configurator/README.md

 }
 ```

 A lot of these settings can be toggled on or off from the mod-menu or by using the [console-commands](Documentation/Extensive-Documentation.md#Console-Commands).
-For a detailed explanation, visit [Settings](Documentation/Extensive-Documentation.md#Settings).

 ----------